square/curtains/README.md

 [Curtains.kt](https://github.com/square/curtains/blob/main/curtains/src/main/java/curtains/Curtains.kt)
 provides access to the current list of attached root views or windows, as well as the ability to set listeners to be notified of additions and removals.
-This works on Android API 19+ and is otherwise a no-op.

 ```kotlin
 // Get notified of all attached / detached root views.